FerAmbriz/AutoMethyc/README.md

 ```
 ### Local installation

-For this option, it is necessary to install all dependencies, see [documentation](https://github.com/FerAmbriz/AutoMethyc/blob/master/Documentation.pdf)
+For this option, it is necessary to install all dependencies, see [documentation](https://github.com/FerAmbriz/AutoMethyc/blob/master/Documentation.pdf) or in the [manual page](https://automethyc.readthedocs.io/en/latest/).

 Once the dependencies are installed, move the dependencies in the `scr` folder to the $PATH
 ```